Platinum

 Loading...

-Every Frisco player belongs on one of six tiers — from first-time beginners holding a racket to nationally-ranked competitors.
-Structured progression, clear milestones, and a fee that matches the week.
+Every Frisco player has a tier — from first-time beginners holding a racket to nationally-ranked competitors.
+Structured progression, clear milestones, and coaching that grows with you.

 Your first steps on the court.
 Proper grip, footwork, and the core strokes.